Innovation and Strategic Network Formation: Firm Size

 \section{Firm Size}

 The baseline model assumed that each firm can discover a single idea.
-In this section, we consider firms that can instead discover $1 < \sigma < k$ private ideas.\footnote{The assumption that $\sigma<k$ is not essential, but rules out investment equilibria with no interaction: all firms choose $q_i=0$ but private investment $p_i>0$.}
+In this section, we consider firms that can instead discover $1 < \sigma < k$ private ideas.\footnote{The assumption that $\sigma<k$ is not essential, but rules out investment equilibria with little or no interaction, e.g., all firms choose $q_i=0$ but private investment $p_i>0$.}

 A firm with size $\sigma>1$ can frictionlessly share ideas internally without fear of competition.
 Similarly, we can interpret a firm of size $\sigma>1$ as the entity created by a licensing agreement between $\sigma$ small firms.\footnote{Decisions about private investment may be different in these two cases, but this will not affect our analysis.}